luxonis/depthai-docs-website/source/pages/faq.rst

 - `OAK-1 <https://shop.luxonis.com/collections/usb/products/megaai-kit>`__
 - Raspberry Pi HAT (`BW1094 <https://github.com/luxonis/depthai-hardware/tree/master/BW1094_DepthAI_HAT>`__) - this can also be used with other hosts as its interface is USB3

-We even have some basic ROS support going as well which can be used on the Pi also.
+We even have some `ROS support <https://github.com/luxonis/depthai-ros>`__ going as well which can be used on the Pi also.

 Does DepthAI Work on the Nvidia Jetson Series?